karsl-program/karsl-program/README.md

 ### Hi👋!
 My name is karsl.
-Born in 2012, Xiamen, China.
+A boy born in 2012 from Xiamen, Fujian Province, China.

 I love learning, and I love Python⚡ very much!
 And Proficient in front-end programming languages